MoreThanHidden/InfernalNature/README.md

 Molecular Gems
 ===================

-A Minecraft mod about mystical gems generating magical power.
+A Minecraft mod of which magical energy meets electrical mastery.

 -Added: